 - You are part of a grassroots initiative working to protect drinking water, rivers, lakes, wetlands, shorelines, or groundwater within the Great Lakes Basin.
 This includes projects completed outside the basin in the Great Lakes states that will positively impact policy or water within the Great Lakes basin. - Your organization is a Freshwater Future member.
 You may already be one!
 Check your status and learn about membership benefits at 231-348-8200. - Your organization is a registered 501(c) (3) [US] or charity [Canada], or you have a sponsor.
+A letter from sponsors is part of the application process.
 We can help!